mylo-james/dataflow/README.md

     git clone https://github.com/mylo-james/hogwarts-aa.git && cd hogwarts-aa
     ```

-2. Create a .env file and copy over the env-example file, make sure to input secret
+2. Create a .env file in your backend and copy over the env-example file, make sure to input secret

     ```text
     PORT=5000